 A catalyst is a chemical that speeds up a reaction without being used in it.
 Catalysts are specific to reactions, so the catalyst for one reaction would not work for another.
 In biology, catalysts are called enzymes - it's a different name for the same idea.

 If we want a reaction to go more quickly, we can try these things:

-- increase the concentration of the reactants in solution
+Increase the concentration of the reactants in the solution.

-- using a catalyst (called an enzyme in biology)
+Use a catalyst (called an enzyme in biology).

-If we want a reaction to go more slowly, we can try the opposite of these things.
+If we want a reaction to go more slowly, we could try the opposite of these things.